horacio195511/ScalaCompiler/note.md

 Add parameter type checking
 Add expression type checking
 Create a seperate symbol table for each scope: function, loop, if statement or any block statement.
 The head parameter would point to the current symbol table for each scope.
+Add one more value property in the symtab structure for handling constant variable.
+For local variable, the reference number would be store here.